christopherdebeer/TypedFunc/README.md

 #1c Argument Defaults

-Argument defaults act the same in both convensions, and mearly check for `undefined` arguments and if found replace with provided defaults.
+Argument defaults act the same in both conventions, and merely check for `undefined` arguments and if found replace with provided defaults.

 	// Create TypedFunc
 	var classical = new TypedFunc({a {default: "A"}}, function(a){